jhaskinsjr/nebula/README.md

-The central design feature of ussim is that each simulator is comprised of an army of microservices... independent processes... transmit what resources that they require, what information they wish to communicate onto the network where all other microservices will receive it.
-If something tarnsmitted onto the network matters to one or more peer microservices, those microservices are free to act upon it and, where appropriate, transmit something back in response.
+The central design feature of ussim is that each simulator is comprised of an army of microservices... independent processes... transmit what resources that they require, what information they wish to communicate, onto the network where all other microservices will receive it.
+If something tarnsmitted onto the network matters to one or more peer microservices, those microservices are free to act upon it and transmit something back in response.

-While it would probably be faster to do point-to-point communication, where microservices connect directly to the microservice(s) that matter to them, this architecture would require every microservice to have detailed information about every other microservice.
+While it might be faster to do point-to-point communication, where microservices connect directly to the microservice(s) that matter to them, this architecture would require every microservice to have detailed information about every other microservice.
 This rigidity is the antithesis